 What is Securities Lending and Borrowing (SLB) and how to avail it?

 Securities Lending and Borrowing (SLB) is a mechanism through which clients can lend or borrow securities at a specified price and time.
-Lenders and borrowers can quote a lending fee and quantity at which they want to lend or borrow, and the order will be executed if quotes match at the exchange.
+Lenders and borrowers can quote a lending fee and quantity at which they want to lend or borrow, and the order will be executed if the quotes match at the exchange.

 Why borrow securities?